-Operating a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you might expect, it won’t work correctly or at all if you see an error code show up.
-The exact error code offers useful information about the root of the problem, something a professional technician can use to provide solutions that much faster.
+Installing a Nest thermostat is one of the easiest ways to optimize the day-to-day schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make changes.
+But as you can expect, it won’t work correctly or at all if you see an error code appear.
+The precise error code offers useful information about the underlying problem, something a trained technician can use to provide solutions that much faster.

-Here are seven of the most likely error codes you may encounter on your Nest thermostat.
-We’ll review the basics of each error code on top of how you can fix it and the approximate cost to do so.
-Don't forget that while the costs will ultimately be dependent on the precise Nest model, you can expect to pay about $75-$200 for repairs.
-This should also cover travel and labor costs on top of any specific components needed to finish repairs.
+Let’s consider seven of the most likely error codes you may discover on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you can fix it and the approximate cost to do so.
+Keep in mind that while the investment will ultimately depend on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include travel and labor costs on top of any specific components necessary to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will continue to be displayed until the problem is dealt with.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
+Since this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the problem is resolved.

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have happened further along in your home's electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A professional technician should examine electrical connections and wiring until they locate the root of the problem.
+The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in the electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A professional technician can check electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

 Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not merely a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software problem.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and start inspecting connectors.

-They’ll shut off the power and gradually look at each wire, ensuring they are fully placed into the connector with the correct amount of exposed copper.
-When they locate the problem connector, it can be swapped for a new one.
+They’ll detach the power and gradually check each wire, seeing to it that they are fully attached into the connector with the proper amount of exposed copper.
+After they locate the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-Presuming the breakers are on, you can examine a few other places before consulting a professional technician.
+This critical error code can surface when the weather outside is particularly hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually turn off.
+In the event the breakers are on, you can search a handful of other places before consulting a professional technician.

-As this error can consume your thermostat’s battery, the first step might be providing enough power to find out if this specific error code is what you’re facing.
-You can detach the thermostat from its base and supply power by using a USB cable.
-If it presents error code 195, you should continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you can't detect anything wrong with these components, it will likely be best to get in touch with a pro.
+As this error can consume your thermostat’s battery, the first step may be restoring enough power to find out if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and supply power through a USB cable.
+In the event it displays error code 195, you may continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical error with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This may stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
-Your technician needs to carefully investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This may stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+The technician should cautiously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+Although this error code isn’t critical, it might still keep you from using the Nest thermostat how you want to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you need a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you might notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is sent using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to switch the power off straightaway.
-You can then get a hold of a professional technician with the appropriate experience diagnosing and fixing electrical problems.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is sent through the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off straightaway.
+You can then get in touch with a professional technician with the necessary experience identifying and solving electrical issues.

 e73 – Critical